Laxman-SM/cloudExplorer/README.md

 docker build -t cloudexplorer . docker run -d --net=host cloudexplorer
 ```
 If you want to use your existing S3 configuration file, copy s3.config from your home directory into the cloudExplorer directory.
-Modify DockerFile by adding the following before the CMD line:
+Finally, modify DockerFile by adding the following before the CMD line:
 ```
 ADD s3.config /root/
 ```